-Our FPP backlog at the end of the first quarter of Fiscal 2019 and Fiscal 2018 was approximately \$72.3 million and \$76.7 million, respectively, which represents the value of the contractual agreement for FPP services that has not been earned and extends through Fiscal 2031.
+Our FPP backlog as of September 30, 2018 was approximately \$73.8 million, which represents the value of the contractual agreement for FPP services that has not been earned and extends through Fiscal 2031.
 Our FPP backlog as of March 31, 2018 was approximately \$75.6 million.
+Our FPP backlog as of September 30, 2017 was approximately \$74.7 million.
 Additionally, we offer new and remanufactured parts through our global distribution network.